zamazan4ik/awesome-pgo/article/article.md

 In each project I quickly searched for PGO existence with the following "algorithm":

-* Search over issues/discussions for "PGO", "Profile guided", "FDO" keywords.
+* Search over issues/discussions for "PGO", "Profile guided", and "FDO" keywords.
 * (rip)grep sources for PGO-related compiler flags like `-fprofile-generate`, `-fprofile-use`, `-fprofile-instr-generate`, etc.

 If I found something related - good catch!
 It's a chance to learn something new about PGO in another project.
 If I found nothing - well, the issue about PGO can be created.